Our blood looks the same when it meets the eye, and it pumps from similar hearts. I don’t care what your skin color is – don’t be an a**hole!

 white racist either.
 Because if you’re like me, you don’t see it that way.
 We are all different, but we’re also trying to make ends meet for ourselves, and that’s the same plan.
 The time moves fast, I really can’t always be empathetic towards how you may have been treated in the past.
 I can only control my thoughts, words, or actions, and respectfully react to your’s.

-My message is simple;
+The message is simple;

 “Don’t bring hate with you.”

-It truly is a grind out here for most of us, but this nation is incredible, and to most in the world, it’s just an imagination of a dream.
+It’s a grind out here for most of us, but this nation is incredible, and to most in the world, it’s just an imagination of a dream.
 Do you see the border numbers for the last some-odd years?
 What are people escaping to come here?

 They all crave the land of the free.